A link building strategy is a plan for acquiring hyperlinks from different websites to your own.

 I've compiled a few link building strategies you can use to boost your organic traffic.

-First, you’ll have to start with your keyword research.
+But first, you’ll have to start with your keyword research.

 See which topics are hot in your niche to lay the foundations for your strategy.

 The first on my list is the most common one.
 Outreach means you’ll go to the reputable sites in your niche and present them your business and your content.